Projective completions of graded unipotent quotients: When stability and semistability do not coincide for the unipotent radical

 The induced action of $\hH$ on $X_{(1)}$ is linear with respect to an ample line bundle which is (a tensor power of) the pullback $\psi_{(1)}^*L$ perturbed by a sufficiently small rational multiple $\epsilon_{(1)} >0$ of the exceptional divisor $E_{(1)}$, and if $\epsilon_{(1)} >0$ is small enough then it follows from the Hilbert--Mumford criteria for the action of $\GG_m$ that $\psi_{(1)}$ restricts to a morphism

-The crucial results are Propositions \ref{propertransform} and \ref{propertransform2} below, which tell us that the dimension of the stabiliser in $U$ of any $x \in (X_{(1)})^0_{\min} $ is strictly less than the maximal dimension of a $U$-stabiliser in $X^0_{\min} $.
+The crucial result is Proposition \ref{propertransform} below, which tells us that the dimension of the stabiliser in $U$ of any $x \in (X_{(1)})^0_{\min} $ is strictly less than the maximal dimension of a $U$-stabiliser in $X^0_{\min} $.
 Thus repeating this process finitely many times will result in an $\hH$-invariant blow-up

 such that the induced linear action of $\hH$ on $\hat{X}$ satisfies \eqref{eq:sss}.
 This means that if $\hat{Z}_{\min}$ plays the role of $Z_{\min}$ for $\hat{X}$, then $\hat{X}^0_{\min} \setminus U\hat{Z}_{\min}$ has a geometric quotient